hugofloresgarcia/music-trees/README.md

                 --sample_rate 16000 \
 ```

-This will generate both augmented and unaugmented data for MedleyDB
+This will generate both augmented and unaugmented data for MedleyDB. **NOTE**: There was a bug in the code that disabled data augmentation silently.
+This bug has been left in the code for the sake of reproducibility.
+This is why we don't report any data augmentation in the paper, as none was applied at the time of experiments.

 ### 2. Partition data